Using A Butterfly Analogy to Explain the Hierarchy

 Next we moved on to looking at the level of control or power in a group of friends.
 We decided that a group of friends works together to share control based on what they agree is their mission and that oftentimes this mission and the group control is not ever discussed; it is more or less just understood among the group members.
 From here a discussion of blind conformity developed and how this type of cooperation is not necessarily good.
 We went on to look at how being considerate of others and cooperating for the right reasons resulted in a democratic society like the United States.

 We decided that doing what is right because we know it is the best thing to do is a much higher level of development than doing what is right as a result of peer pressure.
 Finally, we talked about how we had more control over our stage of social development than we did over our stage of physical development.
-THE THOUGHT OF BEING IN CONTROL OVER SOMETHING ABOUT THEMSELVES heightened their interest in the RRSystem and the levels of development.
+THE THOUGHT OF BEING IN CONTROL OVER SOMETHING ABOUT THEMSELVES heightened their interest in the RRSystem and the levels of development of the Hierarchy of Social Development.
 I can carry the enthusiasm over to the effective use of the other components of the system.